founder-z/zeroone-docs/bian-shu.md

-# variable

-You can create variables on a global, widget, or page basis.
-The value of the variable returns to its initial value as soon as the page is reloaded.
+# VariableYou can create variables on a global, widget, or page basis.
+The value of the variable returns to its initial value as soon as the page is reloaded.### NameEnter the name of the variable.### Data typeEnter the data type.### CalculationYou can make the variable rain value dynamic.### Default valueYou can determine the initial value of the variable.## Global variablesA variable that can be specified regardless of the page.## Widget variableThis is a variable specified for each widget.## Page variablesThis is a variable specified for each page.

-### name

-Enter the name of the variable.

-### Data type

-Enter the data type.

-### Calculation

-You can make the variable rain value dynamic.

-### Default value

-You can determine the initial value of the variable.

-## Global variables

-A variable that can be specified regardless of the page.

-## Widget variable

-This is a variable specified for each widget.

-## Page variables

-This is a variable specified for each page.